-Cobra made a conscious decision to keep the price for the F9 at a much lower level than their competition.
-The F9 is up there with the very best drivers on the market but it’s considerably cheaper than its rivals.
+Cobra made a conscious decision to keep the launch price for the F9 at a much lower level than their competition.
+The F9 is up there with the very best drivers available but when it first hit the market it was considerably cheaper than its rivals.

-The F9 was Cobras’ 2019 offering, but for 2020 they released the SZ (SpeedZone).
-In truth the difference is negligible, but by shopping around you should be able to pick the F9 up at a lower cost, making it the best value high end driver on the market.
+The F9 was Cobras’ 2019 offering, but for 2020 they released the SZ (SpeedZone) and in 2021 came the RadSpeed.
+In truth the difference in quality and performance between these clubs is negligible, but by shopping around you will be able to pick the F9 up at a significantly lower cost, making it the best value high end driver out there.

-The F9 doesn’t have the sliding weights that allow you to adjust for the shape of shot which might be off-putting to some, but personally I’d rather not have that option as it can lead to too much second guessing and tinkering after errant shots.
+The F9 doesn’t have the sliding weights that allow you to adjust for the shape of shot and this might be off-putting to some, but that option can often lead to too much second guessing and tinkering after errant shots.

-There are adjustable weights at front and back to aid with higher launch, however, and the Cobra Connect shot tracking in the grip allows you to connect to your smartphone via an app and record your distances, fairways hit and more.
+There are adjustable weights at front and back to aid with higher launch, however, and the Cobra Connect shot tracking in the grip allows you to connect to your smartphone via an app and record useful data such as distances, fairways hit and more.

 This slightly older Callaway driver is nicely stabilised by its hourglass shape and thinner jailbreak bars, resulting in a faster ball for you.
 That weight distribution also makes this more forgiving so even on your off-day this could keep you firing straight and far.
 There are plenty of options to suit just what you need, from a maximum forgiveness Standard head to an added fade bias of the Sub Zero head or sole weight adjustable 2g and 14g Draw head versions for slicers.